How to get to Machu Picchu: 9 Ways to Visit the Sacred City

 If you are a mountain lover and hiking freak, do yourself a favor and hike Machu Picchu mountain when you visit the famous citadel.

-The peak is towering over the citadel with an elevation of more than 3000 mt.
-The trail is well traced and although a little strenuous, it’s doable.
-And when you reach the top the jaw-dropping views will pay back
+The peak towers over the citadel, which has an elevation of more than 3000 mt.
+The trail is well-traced and although a little strenuous, it’s doable.
+And when you reach the top, the jaw-dropping views will pay back

 Useful tips about hiking Machu Picchu mountain: